Molecule-Serverless/molecule-artifact/README.md

 ## Acknowledgements

 We thank all of our reviewer, AE reviewers for their insightful comments!

-* If you thought the artifact is well-organized, functional, and easy-to-reproduce, consider champain the artifact, thanks in advance.
-* If you thought there are still many things to improve, please (anonymously) give the feedbacks through hotCRP.

 We are open and welcome developers and researchers to help us to improve the project.